Blood Testing in Drink Driving Cases in Queensland

-When the DUI blood sample can be taken
+When a DUI blood sample can be taken

 How a DUI blood sample is taken

-Any person may be held for a reasonable time for a blood sample to be taken.
-It may be taken at the police station, or at a hospital or health care facility.
-Two samples are taken.
-The first sample is given to the police for analysis and the second to the driver.
-The police will arrange for the testing of their sample.
-The person may have their sample tested.
+A person may be held for a reasonable time for a blood sample to be taken.
+The sample may be taken at the police station, or at a hospital or healthcare facility.

 Refusing a sample